scottchiefbaker/highlight/README.md

 first column, one or more tabs, and then PATTERN.

 ### Notes:
+Highlight requires a 256 color capable terminal.
+If you're still running a 16 color terminal this will probably look pretty ugly.

 This package also includes a bonus script `bleach_text` to strip out ANSI color escape sequences.